MollyZen/DBeaverWeatherTask/README.md

 *All parameters are case-insensetive*

 If there was an error when accessing database or retrieving data from yandex.ru JSON/XML with error message will be sent.

+All the code for this can be found in "weather.java" file